mitranim/xhttp/readme-node.md

 const {/* ... */} = require('xhttp/node')
 ```

-Note: for Node.js, you must import from **`xhttp/node`**, not `xhttp`.
+For Node.js, you must import from **`xhttp/node`**, not `xhttp`.

 ## Usage

 (For cancelation, see below.)

-High-level API.
-Will buffer and stringify the response, and produce an error if
+Use `httpRequest` for plain text requests.
+Will buffer and stringify the
-the response code is not between 200 and 299:
+response, and produce an exception if the response code is not between 200 and
+299:

 ```js
 const {httpRequest} = require('xhttp/node')